Conjugate queries can help: Simulating state preparation unitaries with copies of the state

 where $\ket{\varrho} \in \C^{d} \otimes \C^{r}$ is sampled uniformly from the space of purifications of $\rho$, meaning that $\tr_2(\proj{\varrho}) = \rho$.
 Moreover, this circuit is efficient and has a gate complexity of $\poly(n, \log(d), \log(1/\eps))$ to perform it to $\eps$ accuracy in diamond norm distance. \end{lemma}

 It is not possible to map copies of $\rho$ to copies of a single deterministic purification $\proj{\varrho}$~\cite{ldcl25}.
 However, this result shows that we can convert copies of $\rho$ to copies of a random purification which is consistent across copies.
 This purifies all of the ``relative'' randomness between copies of $\rho$, while leaving ``global'' randomness across all of the copies, which is far easier to handle computationally.
-This result can be viewed as an algorithmic strengthening of the result \cite[Theorem 35]{SW22} and especially of the main result of~\cite{cwz24}.
-The work of \cite{cwz24} shows that when testing properties of the state $\rho$, it does not help to be given copies of a random purification $\ket{\rho}$.
-This entails showing that a property testing algorithm which is given copies of a random purification $\ket{\rho}$ can be simulated by a property testing algorithm which is only given copies of $\rho$, and they do this by analyzing the acceptance probabilities of these two testers and showing that they coincide.
-A key technical ingredient of this proof is explicit formulas for the mixed states $\rho^{\otimes n}$ and $\E_{\ket{\rho}} \ketbra{\rho}{\rho}^{\otimes n}$, and our insight is that these formulas actually suggest an efficient algorithm for converting between these two mixed states.
+This result can be viewed as an algorithmic strengthening of the result \cite[Theorem 35]{sw22} and especially of the main result of~\cite{cwz24}.
+The work of \cite{cwz24} shows that when testing properties of the state $\rho$, it does not help to be given copies of a random purification $\ket{\varrho}$.
+This entails showing that a property testing algorithm which is given copies of a random purification $\ket{\varrho}$ can be simulated by a property testing algorithm which is only given copies of $\rho$, and they do this by analyzing the acceptance probabilities of these two testers and showing that they coincide.
+A key technical ingredient of this proof is explicit formulas for the mixed states $\rho^{\otimes n}$ and $\E_{\ket{\varrho}} \ketbra{\varrho}{\varrho}^{\otimes n}$.
+Our contribution is in recognizing that these formulas reveal an efficient algorithm to convert between these two mixed states.
+Therefore, we can use these ideas for algorithms and not just lower bounds.
 We believe that our result gives a more conceptual reason for why random purifications do not help in property testing, and we expect that our result will find applications in other domains as well.